-Met's aero road helmet looks fast and graces the head of Mark Cavendish to prove it too
+Met's aero road helmet looks fast and until 2018 graced the head of Mark Cavendish to prove it too

 The Met Manta has a distinctive, purposeful design, but is still comfortable for the average cyclist to use – hence it’s made it’s way into the 2017 Editor’s Choice awards.